 Vision: To be a trusted partner providing premier pension administration, distinguished by consistent, quality member experiences and prudent financial stewardship

 Commitment to Superior Service

 Engaged and Dedicated Workforce

 Serving Orange County Employees and Certain Districts

-For 75 years, the Orange County Employees Retirement System (OCERS) has been providing retirement, death, disability, and cost-of-living benefits to employees of the County and certain districts.
-During that time, OCERS’ membership has increased from less than 1,000 members in 1945 to more than 28,000 active and deferred members and more than 18,000 payees (retired members and beneficiaries) as of 2020.
+For over 75 years, the Orange County Employees Retirement System (OCERS) has been providing retirement, death, disability, and cost-of-living benefits to employees of the County and certain districts.
+During that time, OCERS’ membership has increased from less than 1,000 members in 1945 to more than 28,000 active and deferred members and more than 18,000 payees (retired members and beneficiaries) as of 2021.